ComedicChimera/whirlwind/README.md

 ***Language and Source Code Copyright &copy; Jordan Gaines 2019-2020***

-*Note: Most of this will be moved to a formal website at some point.*

 *Note: All here is subject to change.*

 ***NOTE: This language is still in development!***